khuhub/complaint-management-system/README.md

 A full-stack web application for managing and tracking user complaints, built with **React (Vite)** on the frontend and **Express.js with Supabase** on the backend.

+## Demo Admin Credentials

+To test admin features, use:
+- **Email:** admin123@example.com
+- **Password:** admin@123

 ## Features

 - Public complaint submission form
 - Admin dashboard for managing complaints
--  Secure authentication system
+- Secure authentication with Supabase Auth (email/password)
+- Backend API protected with JWT and admin role checks
 - Real-time data updates

 ## Tech Stack